-5. Foundations in the historic district are mostly brick.
+5. Foundations in the historic district are mostly conventional on brick piers.
 New foundations can be concrete block if they are faced with brick.
-The curtain wall (underskirting) should follow the guidelines for crawl space enclosures.
+The curtain wall (under-skirting) should follow the guidelines for crawl space enclosures.

 6. Windows should be wood, however vinyl-clad windows are acceptable.